gentee/eonza-docs/en/docs/index.md

 ---
 # Introduction

 **Eonza** program is intended for users who need to automate and accelerate their work at the computer.
-Eonza allows you to create scripts without programming knowledge and makes it easy to manage them.
+Eonza allows you to create scripts without programming knowledge and makes it easy to manage them. **The program interface opens in the default browser!**

 ## Main advantages